Sahafkop9696/React_Angular_Transpiler_Sahaf/README.md

 -----

-## Limitations & "Battle-Tested" Scenarios
+## Limitations & Edge Cases

-Some Edge Cases that occurs in a common react development workflow
+Some edge cases that occur in a common React development workflow:

 | Scenario | The Problem | The Fix |
 | :--- | :--- | :--- |